hyperledger/besu-docs/docs/Concepts/NetworkID-And-ChainID.md

 If you update the chain ID (or network ID) of existing nodes, they can no longer peer with other nodes in the network.
 Nodes need to have a matching [genesis file](../HowTo/Configure/Genesis-File.md), including the chain ID, in order to peer.
-In this case, you are effectively running two chains that can't communicate with each other.
+In this case, you're effectively running two chains that can't communicate with each other.

 To change a chain ID and start a new chain: